 Therefore, make sure your staff is friendly and well-educated about the products and store policies.

 Moreover, aim to create a unique in-store experience – one that shoppers just can’t get online.
 For example, for every $10 spent in-store, your store donates $1 to a charity of the customer’s choice.
-With fully stocked items, enough staff, short queues, and clean, creative displays, you’re much more likely to retain and pull, more customers.
+With fully stocked items, enough staff, short queues, and clean, creative displays, you’re much more likely to retain and pull in more customers.

 An effective data integration strategy is an absolute must for today’s brick-and-mortar retailers.
 In order to stay relevant, the time between signing new vendors and putting the new products on offer needs to be minimized.
 Therefore, retailers need to optimize their vendor onboarding process, which can luckily be made simple with Productsup.